What's the difference between Organisational Learning and Knowledge Management?

-Dr Edward Rogers, the Chief Knowledge Officer at NASA’s Goddard Space Flight Center, argues3 that the distinction is largely academic, and most people at the practical level choose whichever term they think will appeal most to management.
+Dr Edward Rogers, the Chief Knowledge Officer at NASA’s Goddard Space Flight Center, argues that the distinction is largely academic, and most people at the practical level choose whichever term they think will appeal most to management.
 However, do both terms turn off the most important people - the end users?!
 That is an entirely different blog post.

-However, Rogers describes the primary difference between KM and OL as being one of approach: Organisational Learning starts with a focus on teams and organisations that need to become smarter, which depends on individual learning.
-KM starts with a focus on knowledge itself, trying to see past the individual and look at the knowledge that’s contained inside their brain - but in this case, too, the individual is a necessary tool for accessing that information.
+Rogers describes the primary difference between KM and OL as being one of approach: Organisational learning starts with a focus on teams and organisations that need to become smarter, which depends on individual learning.
+Knowledge management starts with a focus on knowledge itself, trying to see past the individual and look at the knowledge that’s contained inside their brain - but in this case, too, the individual is a necessary tool for accessing that information.

 What do you think - is the main difference between OL and KM one of approach, or are they complementary?
-Tell us in the comments below or Tweet us @TryVable!
+Tweet us @TryVable!